 The Living New Deal is recording the public works built under the New Deal across the entire United States and its territories.
 The inventory is made visible through an online map and can be accessed through the map, lists of sites by state and city, and individual State Pages.
 Since 2012, the database and map have been expanding by leaps and bounds, doubling from 2,500 to 5,000 sites during 2013, doubling again to 10,000 in 2015 and hitting 15,000 in 2018.
 For the most recent figures, scroll down to the bottom of this page.

 The Living New Deal website has also grown rapidly: visitor traffic hit 250,000 per year in 2013; accelerated after it was named one of the top-10 websites; reached 500,000 in 2016; passed 1,000,000 in 2018; and was well over 2 million visits by 2022.
 We are now the #1 clearinghouse for New Deal information online today.

 In our earliest days as a group of Berkeley volunteers, we began mapping New Deal San Francisco.
 Here’s how it started out way back in 2006:

 Within a couple of years we had begun to be a real organization and had extended our work across the state as The California Living New Deal project, shown here c.
 2008:

-In July 2015, we reached the 10,000 mark, a significant step upward that left the map looking fuller than ever.
-In addition, we could count over 100 sites in 40 states.
+By July 2015, we had reached the 10,000 mark, a significant step, and gone over 100 sites in 40 states.